 Image of the Road

-By undertaking the performative act of making the journey, the artists explore the indeterminacy of space and the experience of movement along the route.
+By undertaking the performative act of making the journey, the artists were able to explore the indeterminacy of space and the experience of movement along the route.
 For Kirwan and Pruciak, the E40 is both a concept and a complex physical and communal social space – a dynamic trans-national and multi-cultural web of connections and disconnections.
-Although almost 50 years have passed since the E40 has been designated, little attention has been heretofore devoted to this ‘grand’ European project or to arising questions concerning new colonial mechanisms for global commerce, as well as to the inherent ethnologic, cultural and socio-political complexities of the route.
-Similarly, the aesthetic elements of the E40 and their significance are yet to be considered.
+Although almost 50 years have passed since the E40 conceived, little attention so far has been devoted to this ‘grand’ project, to questions concerning new mechanisms for global commerce and the inherent ethnologic, cultural and socio-political complexities of the route.
+Similarly, the aesthetic elements of the E40 and their significance have yet to be considered.

-Kirwan and Pruciak’s methodology is analogous to Walter Benjamin’s ‘botanising the asphalt’ and Jean Baudrillard’s subsequent ‘botanising’ of American culture, while also identifying the deadpan in the ‘every day’ in the manner of Ed Ruscha.
-The assertion of existential phenomenology that meaning and intentionality inhere in the body’s motility provides a starting point for elucidating the relationship of motorised (and video) technology to embodied vision.
-Drawing on a range of sources from Proust and Wordsworth to Davidson, Strawson and Heidegger, the artists seek to elaborate the nature of human thought, experience and identity as established in and through the ‘space’ of the E40.
+Kirwan and Pruciak’s methodology was analogous to Walter Benjamin’s ‘botanising the asphalt’ and Jean Baudrillard’s subsequent ‘botanising’ of American culture, while also identifying the deadpan in the ‘every day’ in the manner of Ed Ruscha.
+Drawing on a range of sources from Proust and Wordsworth to Davidson, Strawson and Heidegger, the artists sought to elaborate the nature of human thought, experience and identity as established in and through the ‘space’ of the E40.
 Explorations of the phenomenology of motorised transport in the ‘modern’ age suggest how the experience of travelling along a road ‘at speed’ can disorientate and unsettle perception and identity, thereby inducing a liminal state of mind and being.

-The video material is installed in a way that attempts to accentuate the sensorimotor dimensions of the performative process by making various shifts from geographic and scenic elements to the emotional and psychic space of the locations and situations encountered.
+Thus far, the video material has been installed in ways that attempt to accentuate the sensorimotor dimensions of the performative process by making various shifts from geographic and scenic elements to the emotional and psychic space of the locations and situations encountered.